As an accountant, having a niche can help you grow your business. Consider offering services tailored to real estate clients.

 Furthermore, groups and forums are also a platform where you can post your own content.
 Thought provoking content, will demonstrate the value that you can add for clients.

 Very few people will be tempted to read a thousand-word article on a social media platform.
-This is where blogs come in, as a channel for you to showcase your services, advice and more.
+This is where blogs come in, as a channel for you to showcase your services, leverage industry knowledge and offer valuable advice.

 To take it a step further, you can optimize your content for SEO, to ensure that people searching for industry-specific topics end up reading your content.